wegoerling/pat/README.md

 ![EVA Excecution](docs/qna/images/Successful_Execution.png)

 ## Installation
-The following are step by step instructions for how to get the NASA EVA Task Generator development environment running.
+The following are step by step instructions for how to get the NASA EVA Task Generator development environment installed and running.
 The software can be run on Window, Linux, and Mac OS.

 1. Install [node LTS version]( https://nodejs.org/en/download/).
 2. Install [Visual Studio Code]( https://code.visualstudio.com/download).